 With the advances in robot control (RC) systems, the relationship between humans and robots has thus become increasingly intimate, and many human-robot collaboration systems have been developed.
 However, it is hard for a disabled person to operate a robot because of the loss of motion capacity or reduced sensing ability.
 This talk will summarize the development of an intelligent shared control system for a robotic manipulator that is commanded by the user’s mind.
 The target objects are detected by a vision system and then displayed to the user in a video that shows them fused with flicking diamonds.
 Through the analysis of the invoked electroencephalograph EEG signals, a brain computer interface (BCI) is developed to infer the exact object that is required by the user.
 These results are then transferred to the shared control system, which is enabled by visual servoing (VS) techniques to achieve accurate object manipulation.
 Extensive experimental studies are performed to verify the performance of the developed mind control system.

-Tomomichi Sugihara is an associate professor at Department of Adaptive Machine Systems, Graduate School of Engineering, Osaka University.
-He received his BS and MS degrees in mechanical engineering from the University of Tokyo, Japan, in 1999 and 2001, respectively.
+Tomomichi Sugihara is a researcher of Preferred Networks, Inc. He received his BS and MS degrees in mechanical engineering from the University of Tokyo, Japan, in 1999 and 2001, respectively.
 He also received his PhD from the University of Tokyo in 2004.
 He was an academic research assistant from 2004 to 2005 at the University of Tokyo, and became a research associate.
-He worked at Kyushu University as a guest associate professor from 2007 to 2010.
-He moved to Osaka University in 2010 and held the current position.
-He is the principal investigator of Motor Intelligence Laboratory.
+He had worked at Kyushu University as a guest associate professor from 2007 to 2010, and at Osaka University from 2010 to 2019 as an associate professor.
+After that, he held the current position.
 His research interests include kinematics and dynamics computation, motion planning, control, hardware design, and software development of anthropomorphic robots.
 He also studies human motor control based on robotic technologies.
 He is a member of IEEE.

 Talk # 1